Away from the beach…

 Dotted around the island are talaiots or talayots, which are Bronze Age megaliths dating to the late second millennium and early first millennium BC.
-There’s a great audio walking guide to the talaiots of Menorca available for download here.
-It also covers the 1200BC Naveta d’Es Tudons, the megalithic chamber tomb near Ciutadella which some argue is the oldest surviving structure in Europe.
+There is also the 1200BC Naveta d’Es Tudons, the megalithic chamber tomb near Ciutadella which some argue is the oldest surviving structure in Europe.

 In the east of the island, near Es Castell, Fort Marlborough, built by the British occupiers between 1720 and 1726, stands today and provides a great insight into the everyday life of a footsoldier in the 18th century.